Sue Haynes full-time complementary therapist since 2004

 I have always worked with a wide range of clients and love the fact that on any day I can be treating children, older people and pretty much every age group in-between.
 As the benefits of Reflexology are being more widely acknowledged, I’m delighted that I’m getting to work with more members of the medical and scientific community, as well as other therapists, teachers, recruitment consultants, students and an array of other professions.

 I believe it’s important that when you come to me for treatment you’re confident that I’m experienced, well qualified and up-to-date with the latest developments in my field.
 With this in mind I place a lot of emphasis on learning and development.
 Ongoing professional development is also a prerequisite of membership of the Association of Reflexologists and the CNHC.

-Since obtaining my Association of Reflexologists diploma in 2003 I have qualified as an Advanced Reflexologist (ART), Vertical Reflex Therapist (VRT) and RLD practitioner and I also have a Diploma in preconception and maternity reflexology from the London School of Reflexology.
-I have trained with some of the leading reflexologists in the world, including Tony Porter, Lynne Booth and Jan Williamson.
+Since obtaining my Association of Reflexologists diploma in 2003 I have qualified as an Advanced Reflexologist (ART), Vertical Reflex Therapist (VRT) and RLD practitioner.
+I also have a Diploma in preconception and maternity reflexology from the London School of Reflexology and a Diploma in Bipolar Reflex Therapy from the Lone Sorensen International Reflexology School.
+I have trained with some of the leading reflexologists in the world, including Tony Porter, Lynne Booth, Lone Sorensen and Jan Williamson.

 My Reiki Master – Practitioner training was with Dr Robert Maida, a former medical doctor.

 I am registered with the Government recognised Complementary and Natural Healthcare Council (CNHC) for Reflexology and am a full member of the Association of Reflexologists.

 In May 2018, my dream of co-creating a therapist-led healing space was realised when Georgia Cooper and I took over The Old Surgery in Meanwood.
 Our objective is to create a calm, kind, safe and healing space for our clients and colleagues.